Jianbing guozi: History

-Jianbing guozi originated in northern China.
-Its history can be traced back 2,000 years to Shandong province during the Three Kingdoms period (220–280 AD).
+Jianbing guozi originated in Northern China.
+Its history can be traced back 2,000 years to Shandong during the Three Kingdoms period (220–280 AD).
 Legend holds that they were invented by Chancellor Zhuge Liang when he needed to feed his soldiers after they had lost their woks.
 He ordered the cooks to mix water with wheat flour to make batter, and then spread it on shields, or flat copper griddles over a flame.
-The dish supposedly raised the soldiers’ morale and helped them win the battle.
+The dish supposedly raised the soldiers' morale and helped them win the battle.
 After that, jianbing guozi was passed down through the generations in Shandong and gradually spread to different parts of China.